LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 11 - Create vehicle.md

 });
 ```

-Store contents are very similar like the other ones, except we have imported `useRouter()` function to be able to navigate to index page after successfuly saving the form.
+Store contents are very similar to the other ones, except we have imported the `useRouter()` function to be able to navigate to the index page after successfully saving the form.

 ```js
 import { useRouter } from "vue-router";